 Now, let's think about how to take advantage of this trend of moving clients to a mobile app.
 Below we present an overview of 6 possible reasons to motivate users to visit more often and make the most of it.

-Transparency: the standard in banking today is clarity of payment data.
+Transparency the standard in banking today is clarity of payment data.
 Customers want to see where they spent their money.
-That is, they want to see the exact merchant’s name, merchant logo, transaction categorization, or GPS location for their transactions.
+That is, they want to see the exact merchant’s name, merchant logo, transaction categorisation, or GPS location for their transactions.
 With visibility, clients can keep track of their payments and better manage their personal budgets.

-Offer personalized services and offers that adapt to each client's unique needs.
-Ensure clients receive information about benefits and offers that match their financial situation and interests.
-Payment data enrichment can help you do this and is a key element in understanding client behavior.
+Offer personalised services and offers that adapt to each client's unique needs.
+Ensure clients receive information about benefits and offers that match their financial situation and interests Payment data enrichment can help you do this and is a key element in understanding client behavior.

 Increase convenience for clients by allowing them to make mobile payments in real-time.
 Enabling mobile payments can increase user activity on the app as they will use the app to pay more often.
 For example, being able to split joint spending with friends or family.

 Push notifications can be useful for users as they get instant feedback and alerts on important information such as new products or discounts.
-Push notifications can also provide helpful reminders, such as installment payments or deadlines, which can help users keep their finances in check.
-Make sure notifications are personalized and not too intrusive so as not to put users off.
+Push notifications can also provide helpful reminders, such as instalment payments or deadlines, which can help users keep their finances in check.
+Make sure notifications are personalised and not too intrusive so as not to put users off.

 Give clients the ability to interact with a virtual assistant who can answer questions and help solve problems.
 For example, a virtual assistant can provide users with transaction and payment information, such as account balance information or transaction history.
 This feature will make it easy for users to get information and improve their experience with the app.
 An example of a smart banking assistant can be Czech Fintech's AddAI solution.